Rindbee/godot-docs-l10n/classes/it/class_fileaccess.rst

 :ref:`int<class_int>` **get_size**\ (\ file\: :ref:`String<class_String>`\ ) |static| :ref:`🔗<class_FileAccess_method_get_size>`

-Restituisce la dimensione del file in byte, o ``-1`` in caso di errore.
+Returns the size of the file at the given path, in bytes, or ``-1`` on error.

 .. rst-class:: classref-item-separator